How To Get Rid of Fruit Flies Quickly

 4. Use a vacuum cleaner.
 You can also vacuum up fruit flies.
 Be sure to empty the vacuum cleaner bag or canister immediately after use.

 5. Clean your drains.
 Fruit flies can breed in sink drains.
-Pour a cup of baking soda down the drain, followed by a cup of vinegar.
+Pour a cup of baking soda and a cup of vinegar down the drain.
 Let the mixture fizz for 30 minutes, then flush it with hot water.

 6. Use essential oils.
 Essential oils, such as peppermint, eucalyptus, and lemon oil, can help repel fruit flies.
-You can add a few drops of essential oil to a spray bottle filled with water and spray it around your kitchen.
+Add a few drops of essential oil to a spray bottle filled with water and spray it around your kitchen.

 7. Keep your kitchen clean.
 Fruit flies are attracted to dirt and grime.
-Make sure to wipe down your counters and appliances regularly.
+Wipe down your counters and appliances regularly.

-Those are the 7 best ways to get rid of fruit flies in your kitchen.
+Those are the seven best ways to eliminate fruit flies in your kitchen.

 How To Prevent Fruit Flies from Getting In the Home: